 Born to lawyer parents, Spiegel grew up in Pacific Palisades, California and attended the Crossroads School for Arts and Sciences in Santa Monica.
 He later enrolled at Stanford University to study product design after taking design classes at the Otis College of Art and Design and the Art Centre College of Art and Design in Los Angeles.

 As a student, Spiegel interned in Red Bull’s sales department and at biomedical company Abraxis BioScience, as well as working for software company Intuit.
 In 2012, he dropped out of Stanford to focus on Snapchat full-time, just a few classes shy of receiving his degree.
 In 2013 Spiegel rejected an offer of $3 billion from Facebook to acquire Snapchat.

 In 2014, Spiegel and co-founder Murphy were named as one of Time Magazine's 100 most influential people in the world.
 Today, the company is valued at $20 billion, while Spiegel himself is worth $2.1 billion according to Forbes.

-As of July 2016, Spiegel is engaged to marry Australian model Miranda Kerr .
+Spiefel is married to the Australian model Miranda Kerr, and together they have a son, Hart Spiegel.
 The pair met in New York in 2014 at a Louis Vuitton dinner.